 The sections aren’t closed off so people can walk past but there’s a thick curtain which gives some privacy, and you pay less for the upper bunk because they don’t have a window.
 There are toilets and showers at the end of the carriage, with towels, soap and shampoo provided, but no plug sockets so you need to go to the lounge to top up.

 The other two options are more secure, lockable compartments.
 Cabins for one have an armchair with a toilet hidden under the leg rest and a washbasin.
-The bed folds down at night on top of the toilet though so you’ll probably want to use the bathrooms at the end of the carriage.
-Or cabins for two have two armchairs which fold down at night so bunks can be set up, a sink and small en-suite toilet.
-Families can also book two connecting cabins.
+The bed folds down on top of the toilet though so you’ll probably want to use the bathrooms at the end of the carriage at night.
+Cabins for two have two armchairs which fold down so bunks can be set up, a sink and small en-suite toilet.
+Families can also book connecting cabins.

 Sleeper Plus passengers also get limited access to the Park car at the back of the train with views back along the tracks from the bullet lounge, dome seating area and bar – though in peak season it’s available to Prestige Class passengers only from 6am to 4pm.

 How much does it cost to travel from Vancouver to Jasper by train?

-Prices vary slightly depending on the season – June to October is peak season so tickets are more expensive then.
-A basic economy seat on The Canadian from Vancouver to Jasper starts from $148 CAD (£84/US$116) – we paid $160 CAD (£91/US$126) per person in late August.
+Prices vary slightly depending on the season – June to October is peak season so tickets are more expensive.
+A basic economy seat on The Canadian from Vancouver to Jasper starts at $148 CAD (£87/US$117) – we paid $160 CAD (£94/US$126) per person in August.

-Then the luxurious Prestige Class cabins are well into Rocky Mountaineer price territory, with prices from $3776 CAD (£2150/US$2962) for two people.
-The cost clearly doesn’t put people off though as the Prestige Class cabins book up way in advance, and I was only able to find availability for them on a handful of dates right up until next summer.
+Then the luxurious Prestige Class cabins are well into Rocky Mountaineer price territory, starting from $3776 CAD (£2211/US$2973) for two people.
+The cost clearly doesn’t put people off though as the Prestige Class cabins book up way in advance, and I was only able to find availability for them on a handful of dates.